-World Ballet Day is returning in 2019, and it’s Wednesday, October 23rd.
-Mark those calendars!
-Like last year, it will be hosted by a smaller core group: The Royal Ballet, the Australian Ballet and the Bolshoi.
-Boo hoo for those of us in North America, who will once again miss seeing the San Francisco Ballet and National Ballet of Canada in their own 4-5 hour segments, but last year, taped contributions from other ballet companies around the world (see below for an example of scheduling) helped fill out the day, and the same seems to be the case for 2019.
+Like last year, World Ballet Day 2019 is being hosted by a smaller core group: The Royal Ballet, the Australian Ballet and the Bolshoi.
+Boo hoo for those of us in North America, who will once again miss seeing the San Francisco Ballet and National Ballet of Canada in their own 4-hour segments, but last year, taped contributions from other ballet companies around the world helped fill out the day, and the same seems to be the case for 2019.
 Cool!

-The Royal Opera House, home to The Royal Ballet and headquarters for World Ballet Day, has not yet updated its web page for 2019, but they have a great “World Ballet Day: Discover More” page HERE.
+The Royal Opera House, home to The Royal Ballet and headquarters for World Ballet Day, has a great “World Ballet Day: Discover More” page HERE.
 If you’re a newcomer to the ballet world and want to learn more, it’s very much worth checking out.
 If you’re an old-timer like myself, it’s still very much worth a look.

 Those who will be in London on October 23rd are in for an extra treat.
 In line with this year’s theme of “Every Body Can Dance,” the Royal Opera House will open its doors to everybody and every body, offering activities, demonstrations, a free lunchtime performance, all in addition to what’s going streaming online (via Facebook and YouTube).
 One perk of this for Londoners and The Royal Ballet both, I imagine, is the unparalleled exposure to the newly renovated Royal Opera House, completed in 2018.
 Chief Executive, Alex Beard, shared that, “We are delighted to open the doors to a transformed Royal Opera House, with our new Linbury Theatre, new entrances, foyers and terraces, a new café, bar and restaurant and refurbished Clore Studio, as well as an extensive programme of daytime events, activities and festivals.
 The Royal Opera House is now open every day from 10am, and we want as many people as possible to visit one of the world’s most beautiful theatres, to experience our art forms and to get a taste of the remarkable creativity at play here.”